 Vegetables for your base – at least 50%:

-- Onion peels and root ends
+- Onion peels and ends

 - Celery ends and leaves

-- Carrot ends and peels
+- Carrot ends, peels and leaves

 - Asparagus trimmings